 Enchantment is not a guide for becoming an instant hit.
 It’s about building relationships atop strong foundations.

 I was so impressed with Enchantment that I made a last minute change to my presentations, which focused on shopability.
 During my sessions I explained how small business ecommerce sites shouldn’t try to mimic Amazon.com’s layout and flow.
 I used the product page for Enchantment as my example (with a side-note suggesting that the audience buy his book).

 This was when I realized Guy used more “pull” than “push” when it came to marketing and growing his readership (he explains both these methods in the book).
 My research confirmed that I really had seen more third-party tweets, facebook posts and blog posts about Guy’s book than I have any form of mass advertising.
 And that’s exactly what Enchantment is about—growing by means of relationships and support—something every business and person needs in order to succeed.

 Steve Wozniak says, “Read this book to create a company as enchanting as Apple.”

 I say, “Read Enchantment if you want to succeed in anything…”

-* This is not a paid review.
-I was provided the book only for consideration of review, with no agreements made.
-I do, however, use an affiliate link while linking the book title to amazon.com.
+This is not a paid review.
+I was provided the book for consideration of review, with no agreements made.
+I do, however, use an affiliate link while linking the book title to Amazon.